Sumondo an app to monitor and relieve stress.

 Priority revisions

-Since users didn’t have issues with performing Actions, I focused the solution ideas on making the Do Not Disturb button easier to find and creating a pop up to determine the breathing exercise’s length.
+Since users didn’t have issues with performing Actions, I focused the solution ideas on making the Do Not Disturb button easier to find and facilitating the breathing activity.

 Pro